asamy/ksm/Documentation/CONTRIBUTIONS.rst

 		git request-pull master https://github.com/USER_NAME/ksm LOCAL_BRANCH:REMOTE_BRANCH

-	Which will summarize changes from the local master branch (Which should contain my changes, i.e. my
+	Which will summarize changes from the local master branch Which is a "diff" between my tree and yours.
-								   tree) to your changes.

 	`REMOTE_BRANCH` can be omitted if same as `LOCAL_BRANCH`.
 	You can also specify a tag of your choice, in that case, use tag names instead